J-Ramalho/industRial/docs/4_msa.md

 # Measurement System Analysis {#MSA}

 Analyzing and validating measurement methods and tools is the base for ensuring the quality of manufacturing products.
-For most commercial products it goes beyond simply satisfying consumer expectations and has regulatory and legal implications.
+For most commercial products it is not simply about satisfying consumer expectations but has regulatory and legal implications.
 Using measurement tools in industrial setups for high volume production goes naturally beyond buying and installing an equipment.
 It requires clear operating procedures, trained operators and tested devices for the specific range applications and products.

 There are many different normalizing bodies in the metrology domain with different approaches and terminology.
 The cases in this section follow a simplified step by step approach aiming at giving an overview of how data treatment can be done with R.